driesvints/dotfiles/readme.md

 ## Your Own Dotfiles

-**Please note that the instructions below assume you already have set up zplug so make sure to first [install zplug](https://github.com/zplug/zplug#installation) before you continue.**
+**Please note that the instructions below assume you already have set up antibody so make sure to first [install antibody](https://getantibody.github.io/install/) before you continue.**

 If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
 After that you can tweak it the way you want.